-The year started with awards in the Norwegian competition Gulltaggen in Oslo.
-Berghs students accounted for three of a total of seven nominated entries and won gold with one of the entries.
-In the One Show our students participated in the Young Ones, and six out of 35 finalists were from Berghs.
+The year started off with awards at Norwegian competition Gulltaggen in Oslo.
+Berghs’students accounted for three of a total of seven nominated entries and won gold with one of the entries.
+At the One Show, students participated in the Young Ones, with six out of 35 finalists coming from Berghs.
 In addition, two entries qualified for the Client Pitch.
 In total the Young Ones competition led to one Gold Pencil and three Silver Pencils.
-At D&AD in London, two of our student teams were nominated, at the AKQA competition Future Lions in Cannes, Berghs won the category School of the Year for the fourth consecutive year.
+At D&AD in London, two of our student teams were nominated, and at AKQA Future Lions in Cannes, Berghs won the category School of the Year for the fourth year running.

-In 2016, our students won Silver Pencil, Merit Award and were nominated to Client Pitch in the One Show.
-In Cannes Lions, our amazing students took home two of the five awards in the student competition AKQA Future Lions, and secured the desirable title School of the Year for the third consecutive year.
-This is a record!
-You can see the cases here.
+Students won a Silver Pencil, a Merit Award, and were nominated to Client Pitch at the One Show.
+At Cannes Lions, our amazing students took home two of the five awards in the student competition AKQA Future Lions, and secured the desirable title School of the Year for the third consecutive year.
+This was a record!
+Watch the cases here.

-Throughout the year, 10 student teams were named in top 100 in AKQA Future Lions, and Berghs was awarded School of the Year for the second consecutive year.
-In D&AD, our students won two Gold Pencils and two Wood Pencils.
-In the Young Ones, the student part of the One Show, four teams were awarded two Gold Pencils, two Bronze Pencils and the Client Pitch.
-You can see the cases here.
+Throughout the year, 10 student teams were named in the top 100 at AKQA Future Lions, and Berghs was awarded School of the Year for the second consecutive year.
+At D&AD, students won two Gold Pencils and two Wood Pencils.
+At the Young Ones, the student section of the One Show, four teams were awarded two Gold Pencils, two Bronze Pencils, and the Client Pitch.
+Watch the cases here.

-In the AKQA Future Lions competition in Cannes, a large number of student teams were named in top 100 and two teams placed among the top five.
-Berghs won School of the Year, competing with 60 schools in 40 countries.
-At D&AD two student teams won awards.
-In the One Show, one team won a Gold Pencil, while two teams won Silver Pencils and took home the gold in Client Pitch.
+At the AKQA Future Lions competition in Cannes, a large number of student teams were named in the top 100, with two teams placing in the top five.
+Berghs won School of the Year, competing against 60 schools from 40 countries.
+At D&AD, two student teams won awards.
+At the One Show, one team won a Gold Pencil, while two teams won Silver Pencils and took home the gold in Client Pitch.
 Another Gold Award came from Gulltaggen.
-The cases are available here.
+See the cases here.

-The students were awarded two Bronze pencils and one Silver Pencil as well as several merits in One Show.
-In D&AD, three teams were named Best of Year and were awarded five Yellow Pencils.
-In Future Lions four student teams were shortlisted in addition to multiple awards in several Swedish competitions.
+Students were awarded two Bronze Pencils and one Silver Pencil, as well as several merits at the One Show.
+At D&AD, three teams were named Best of the Year and were awarded five Yellow Pencils.
+At AKQA Future Lions in Cannes, four student teams were shortlisted.
+Berghs’students won multiple awards at several Swedish competitions.
 See the cases here.

-In 2012, the students won two top placements and a number were shortlisted in Future Lions.
-One Show resulted in one Gold Pencil, one Silver Pencil, one Bronze Pencil, four merit awards and one honorable mention.
-In D&AD, student teams won two awards in Best of the Year.
-The students were also awarded in Clio Awards, Creativity Awards, New York Festivals, Bees Awards, New Creatives and Gulltaggen.
-The cases are available here.
+Students won two top placements and a number were shortlisted at AKQA Future Lions in Cannes.
+The One Show resulted in one Gold Pencil, one Silver Pencil, one Bronze Pencil, four merit awards, and one honorable mention.
+At D&AD, student teams won two awards in Best of the Year.
+Students were also awarded at the Clio Awards, Creativity Awards, New York Festivals, Bees Awards, New Creatives, and Gulltaggen.
+All cases are available here.